 A broad grin stretched across Harry’s face.
 ‘How did you achieve this most brilliant and noteworthy accomplishment, ma princess?’

 ‘I created my own ward key from scratch.’
 Fleur turned her nose up.
-‘It’s the sort of thing that gets you into a lot of trouble, then gets you a very well-paid job in a very particular part of the government.’
+‘It’s the sort of thing that gets you into a lot of trouble if you get caught, but then gets you a very well-paid job in a very particular part of the government.’

 Harry pulled his necklace out of his robes.
 ‘A shame this one’s wasted on me, then.
 I portkey to and from outside them anyway.’

 ‘Fortunately my enchantment hasn’t been wasted on you.
 I can’t create a key for Hogwarts wards without spending a lot of time there figuring them out.’
 Fleur extended her arm.
 ‘Let’s go.’

 Harry linked his arm with hers.

 They stepped into her room.